Friday, 14 July 2023

 LEGENDS

-In another Legend Ramalinga, the Chieftain’s cow used shed it’s milk at a particular spot.
-When the spot was excavated and found a Shiva Linga.
+In another Legend Ramalinga, the Chieftain’s cow used to shed its milk at a particular spot.
+When the spot was excavated found a Shiva Linga.
 Ramalinga Constructed a temple on the same spot.

-Since the Shiva Linga was installed on a natural spring of the River Penna. ( Spring is locally – in Telugu- called as Bugga ) Hence Shiva is called as Bugga Ramalingeswara.
+The Shiva Linga was installed on a natural spring of the River Penna. ( Spring is locally – in Telugu- called as Bugga ) Hence Shiva is called Bugga Ramalingeswara.

 POOJAS AND CELEBRATIONS

-Apart from regular poojas special poojas are conducted Maha Shivaratri and Brahmotsavam days.
+Apart from regular poojas special poojas are conducted on Maha Shivaratri and Brahmotsavam days.

 TEMPLE TIMINGS